aregtech/areg-sdk/README.md

 ```
 In the example, the `"RemoveRegistry"` and the `"SystemShudown"` are the names of components called _roles_, and the `NERemoteRegistry::ServiceName` and the `NESystemShutdown::ServiceName` are the _interface names_.
 In combination, they define the _service name_ used to access in the network.
 These MACRO create static _model_ `NECommon::ModelName`, which is loaded when call `Application::loadModel(NECommon::ModelName)`, and the services are stopped when call `Application::unloadModel(NECommon::ModelName)`.

-In this example services can be merged in one thread or distributed in 2 processes by defining a _model_ in each process.
-Independent on service location, neither software developers, nor service client objects feel difference except possible slight network latency when run IPC.
+In this example, services can be merged in one thread or distributed in 2 processes by defining a _model_ in each process.
+Independent on service location, neither software developers, nor service client objects feel a difference except for possible slight network latency when running IPC.
 The services must have unique names within the scope of visibility.
 Means, in case of _Public_ services, the names are unique within a network, and in case of _Local_ services, the names are unique within a process scope.
-An example of developing a service and a client in one and multiple processes is in [**Hello Service!**](./docs/DEVELOP.md#hello-service) project described in development guide.
+An example of developing a service and a client in one and multiple processes is in [**Hello Service!**](./docs/DEVELOP.md#hello-service) project described in the development guide.

 #### Driverless devices

 Normally, the devices are supplied with the drivers to install in the system and with the header files to integrate in the application(s).
 The drivers often run in Kernel mode and the crash of the driver crashes the entire system.
-Driver development requires special technique, which is different for each operating system, and it is hard to debug.
+Driver development requires a special technique, which is different for each operating system, and it is hard to debug.
 <br><a href="/docs/img/driver-solution.png"><img src="/docs/img/driver-solution.png" alt="Kkernel-mode driver solution" style="width:70%;height:70%"/></a><br>
-Our proposal is to deliver driverless service enabled devices, where device specific services are described in the interface prototype documents.
+Our proposal is to deliver driverless service-enabled devices, where device-specific services are described in the interface prototype documents.
 <br><a href="/docs/img/driverless-solution.png"><img src="/docs/img/driverless-solution.png" alt="AREG SDK driverless solution" style="width:70%;height:70%"/></a><br>
-In contrast to drivers, the service development does not differ from user mode application development, it is faster to develop, easily serves multiple applications (service clients), contains less risks and requires less development resources.
-The client object generated from the supplied service interface prototype document is easily integrated in application to communicate and trigger device specific service(s).
+In contrast to drivers, the service development does not differ from user mode application development, it is faster to develop, easily serves multiple applications (service clients), contains fewer risks and requires less development resources.
+The client object generated from the supplied service interface prototype document is easily integrated into the application to communicate and trigger device-specific service(s).

 #### Real-time solutions